Skip to Content

 (c) examination (including, completion of any emendations or re-examination);

-(d) submission of four bound copies of the final thesis as approved by the Examination Committee.
+(d) submission of two bound copies and one PDF copy of the final thesis as approved by the Examination Committee.

 (a) failure to make adequate progress as required by the six-monthly progress reports in accordance with the guidelines published by the Doctoral Research Committee as assessed by the Supervisors, Head of Academic Unit, and the Doctoral Research Committee;